The soft skills employers look for (including examples)

 Adaptability

-This soft skill involves adjusting to situations changing easily and efficiently.
-This can include flexibility and being able to learn new processes and skills quickly.
-Adaptability is a crucial skill when working for a smaller company as you may have to be doing lots of different tasks as the team of people is smaller.
-Fast growth environments also require adaptability so you can work with and manage shifting pressures as a company grows.
+Adaptability involves adjusting to change, ie. being flexible and learning new processes and skills quickly.
+It’s particularly valuable when working for a smaller company as you’ll have to take on different tasks when you’ve only got a small team.
+Fast growth environments also require adaptability as you’ll need to manage shifting pressures as a company grows.

 Confidence